evkx/evkx.github.io/content/models/chevrolet/blazer_ev/Blazer_EV_SS/_index.md

 ## Drivetrain

-Cadillac LYRIQ AWD has an all-wheel drive system supported by two motors, one on each axle.
+Chevrolet Blazer EV SS has an all-wheel drive system supported by two motors, one on each axle.
 The motor(s) used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).

 The  suspension has a fixed height and damping.
 The ground clearance with this suspension is 178 mm.